MicrosoftDocs/dynamics-365-intelligent-order-management/topics/insights-reports.md

 When you enter edit mode, the following controls become available.
 (The numbered paragraphs correspond to the numbered callouts in the illustration that follows.)

 1. **Editing controls** – Use the buttons on the top menu bar to save, discard, or publish your current draft.
-If you select **Publish**, you'll publish changes for everyone in your organization.
+If you select **Publish**, you publish changes for everyone in your organization.
 1. **Customization controls** – There are three expandable/collapsible panes on the right side of the page:

     - **Filters** – View which filters are currently applied, edit the applied filters, or add more filters.